JustDoITs/jdi-auto-update-android/README.md

 # jdi-auto-update-android
-Super duper easy way to auto update your Android app, and auto update checker,download and install apk file.
+Super duper easy way to auto update your android app, and auto update checker,download and install apk file.

 ## 目录